awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

 1. Open the Keychain Access utility\. \(You can use Finder to locate it\.\)

-1. Search for `git-codecommit.us-east-2.amazonaws.com`\.
+1. Search for `git-codecommit.us-east-2.amazonaws.com` and replace *us\-east\-2* with the AWS Region where the repository exists\.
 Highlight the row, open the context \(right\-click\) menu, and then choose **Get Info**\.

 1. Choose the **Access Control** tab\.

 1. In **Confirm before allowing access**, choose `git-credential-osxkeychain`, and then choose the minus sign to remove it from the list\.
 **Note**
 After removing `git-credential-osxkeychain` from the list, you see a dialog box whenever you run a Git command\.
 Choose **Deny** to continue\.
 If you find the pop\-ups too disruptive, here are some alternatives:
 Connect to CodeCommit using SSH instead of HTTPS\.
-For more information, see [For SSH Connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md)\.
+For more information, see [For SSH connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md)\.
 In the Keychain Access utility, on the **Access Control** tab for `git-codecommit.us-east-2.amazonaws.com`, choose the **Allow all applications to access this item \(access to this item is not restricted\)** option\.
 This prevents the pop\-ups, but the credentials eventually expire \(on average, this takes about 15 minutes\) and you then see a 403 error message\.
 When this happens, you must delete the keychain item to restore functionality\.
 Install a version of Git that does not use the keychain by default\.
 Consider a scripting solution for deleting the keychain item\.
-To view a community\-generated sample of a scripted solution, see [Mac OS X Script to Periodically Delete Cached Credentials in the OS X Certificate Store](integrations.md#integrations-community-code) in [Product and Service Integrations](integrations.md)\.
+To view a community\-generated sample of a scripted solution, see [Mac OS X Script to Periodically Delete Cached Credentials in the OS X Certificate Store](integrations.md#integrations-community-code) in [Product and service integrations](integrations.md)\.

 If you want to stop Git from using the Keychain Access utility entirely, you can configure Git to stop using osxkeychain as the credential helper\.
 For example, if you open a terminal and run the command `git config --system credential.helper`, and it returns `osxkeychain`, Git is set to use the Keychain Access utility\.
 You can change this by running the following command: